 A Union Pacific power set across the Los Angeles River.

 Our train crossing the Los Angeles River Flyover.

 A Union Pacific Herzog ballast train ran beneath our route.

 At the top of the Los Angeles River Flyover.

-A yard power set switches piggyback cars at the BNSF Hobart Yard.
+A yard power set switches piggyback cars at BNSF's Hobart Yard.

 BNSF Hobart Yard.

 The train stopped at a red signal as a disabled BNSF remote control power set was stopped in the middle of the crossover at Eastern Avenue and would have to be rescued.
 We sat until the dispatcher could clear a track for us to get by.

 This BNSF power set came out and switched over to get to the disabled BNSF remote power set.